Fade2.5D Documentation pages v2.16.8

 Parameters

-msgTypeis the message type.
-For progress information the type is always MSG_PROGRESS
+msgTypeThe message type (for progress updates, the type is always MSG_PROGRESS).

 The documentation for this class was generated from the following file: